ttwag/EEC130AB-Electromagnetics/lecture/Magnetostatics.md

 # Magnetostatics

+Studies the magnetic field when current does not vary with time.

 ## 1. Current Density

 We are interested in how much charge crosses the plane P in time $\Delta t$